AMP’s wealth management business saw net outflows of $1.9 billion while its investment manager, AMP Capital, saw $1.1 billion in net outflows.

 However its net cash outflows, increasing by 35 per cent from the prior corresponding period, were driven by $9 billion flowing out, as opposed to $7.1 billion coming in.

-The outflows from wealth was dominated by $6.8 billion from retail funds on AMP platforms, while $1.6 billion flowed out from corporate superannuation.
+The outflows from wealth were dominated by $6.8 billion from retail funds on AMP platforms, while $1.6 billion flowed out from corporate superannuation.

 AMP cited $600 million in regular pension payments to its clients and $200 million losses from the introduction of the Protecting Your Super legislation.